Imported food legislation

-The Department of Agriculture and Water Resources is responsible for administering two sets of requirements for imported food.
+The Department of Agriculture, Water and the Environment is responsible for administering two sets of requirements for imported food.
 These requirements are designed to:

 Biosecurity Act 2015

-To help protect Australia’s unique environment from unwanted pests and diseases, the Department of Agriculture and Water Resources regulates products imported into Australia.
+To help protect Australia’s unique environment from unwanted pests and diseases, the Department of Agriculture, Water and the Environment regulates products imported into Australia.
 The importation of some products is, by law, subject to certain biosecurity import conditions.
 Some products are not permitted entry while other products are only allowed into Australia subject to meeting import conditions that mitigate the biosecurity risk.
 This may include a requirement for an import permit.

 - is permitted